Aymane-Guelbaoui/alx-airbnb-database/database-adv-script/README.md

-# ALX Airbnb Database Module - Task 0: Write Complex Queries with Joins
+# ALX Airbnb Database Module - Task 1: Practice Subqueries

 ## Objective
-This task focuses on mastering SQL joins by writing queries that combine data from multiple tables using INNER JOIN, LEFT JOIN, and FULL OUTER JOIN.
+This task focuses on writing both correlated and non-correlated subqueries for data retrieval.

 ## Queries Explanation

-1. **INNER JOIN Query**
-   Retrieves all bookings and the users who made those bookings by matching `bookings.user_id` with `users.user_id`.
-Only bookings that have a matching user are included.
+1. **Non-correlated Subquery**
+   Retrieves all properties where the average rating (calculated from the `reviews` table) is greater than 4.0.
+The subquery calculates average ratings per property and filters accordingly.

-2. **LEFT JOIN**
+2. **Correlated Subquery**
-SELECT
-    properties.property_id,
-    properties.property_name,
-    reviews.review_id,
-    reviews.rating,
-    reviews.comment
-FROM
-    properties
-LEFT JOIN
-    reviews ON properties.property_id = reviews.property_id
-ORDER BY
-    properties.property_id;

-3. **FULL OUTER JOIN Query**
-   Retrieves all users and all bookings, including users with no bookings and bookings that are not linked to any user.
-This is done with a FULL OUTER JOIN which combines all rows from both tables.
+   Finds users who have made more than 3 bookings.
+The subquery counts bookings for each user by correlating with the outer query using the user's `user_id`.

 ## File Location

-- SQL queries are saved in `database-adv-script/joins_queries.sql`.
+- SQL queries are saved in `database-adv-script/subqueries.sql`.
 - This README file is located in the root directory for reference.

 ---